tonydefilippis/POEPico/README.md

 | +12V0 | J22.35 | J22.26 | GND |

 # Assembly
 To be assembled as a 4-layer PCB, with associated BOM.
 Components to be placed on top and bottom of board.
 BOM has been edited to support JLCPCB quoting.
+Approximate cost estimate as of 21/10/2024 is $60/pc, including fabrication, components, assembly, and shipping.